krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

     Please note that open addressing (linear probing, quadratic probing, and double hashing) hash tables all have the problem of "cannot directly delete elements".

-## Choice of programming languages
+## Choice of Programming Languages

 Different programming languages adopt different hash table implementation strategies.
 Here are a few examples: